Table tennis Russian, Belarusian players return as neutral: ITTF - ExBulletin

 Table tennis Russian, Belarusian players return as neutral: ITTF

-The governing body, which will develop its own guidelines to specify the conditions for their participation, said it was well aware of the potential dialogues sport can create.

-It cited the example of ping pong diplomacy, when American table tennis players traveled to China in 1971 for a series of exhibition matches that helped thaw relations between the two countries.

-Table tennis has a long history of bringing people together, even when political ties are weak, it said.
+It cited the example of “ping pong diplomacy,” when American table tennis players traveled to China in 1971 for a series of exhibition matches that helped thaw relations between the two countries.
+“Table tennis has a long history of bringing people together, even when political ties are tenuous,” it said.

-It can build bridges, leading to better understanding between peoples, and open the door to peacebuilding in ways that exclusion and division cannot.

 |